I harvested a hefty crop of winter squash this year.

-I have to admit this makes about a gallon of soup so if you are cooking for one, or a small family requiring no leftovers you can halve this recipe easily.
+I have to admit this makes about a gallon of soup so if you are cooking for one, or for a small family requiring no leftovers, you can halve this recipe easily.

-I like to make a lot of squash puree and then freeze it for ease in using later.
+I like to make a lot of squash puree and then freeze it for later.
 To do so:

-Preheat you oven to 350°.
-Halve your squash or squashes and scrape out the seeds.
+- Preheat your oven to 350°F. Halve your squash and scrape out the seeds.
 Reserve the seeds for roasting later if you choose.
 Line a large baking sheet with parchment paper and place the squash cut side down on the paper.
-Roast to for 30-45 minutes or until the squash is fork tender.
-When the squash has cooled scrape the cooked flesh out of the skin and use it right away or store it in the freezer.
-When you treat a winter squash this way much of the water evaporates during baking, condensing the flavors therefor resulting in a much tastier and less watery puree.
+Roast for 30 to 45 minutes or until the squash is fork-tender.
+When the squash has cooled, scrape the cooked flesh out of the skin and use it right away or store it in the freezer.
+When you treat a winter squash this way, much of the water evaporates during baking, condensing the flavors and therefore resulting in a much tastier and less watery puree.

-Clean and small dice all the veggies and set them aside.
-In a large pot over medium heat melt the butter, add the diced onion and sauté for 5 minutes.
-Add the carrot and celery continuing to sauté for 5 more minutes.
-Add the fresh ginger, the stock and the winter squash and simmer for 15-20 minutes on medium-low.
-Using a hand-held blender puree the soup until it's very smooth.
+- Clean and small dice all the veggies and set them aside.
+In a large pot over medium heat melt the butter, add the diced onion, and sauté for 5 minutes.
+Add the carrot and celery, continuing to sauté for 5 more minutes.
+Add the fresh ginger, the stock, and the winter squash and simmer for 15 to 20 minutes on medium-low.
+Using a hand-held blender, puree the soup until it's very smooth.
 Turn off the heat and puree in the cream.
 Season the soup with salt to taste.
 In a small bowl mix the sour cream and milk until smooth.
 Serve the soup with a drizzle of sour cream on top.